 [Scribus] Relation between <ITEXT> and <STYLE> elements.

-> Values <5 stand for "normal left aligned", "normal centered",
+Values <5 stand for "normal left aligned", "normal centered", "normal right

-> "normal justified" and "normal justified extended" respectively.
+"normal justified" and "normal justified extended" respectively.
+Easy, eh?

 More information about the scribus